 There’s been a lot of talk about the ‘caves’ side of the Minecraft 1.17 update, but not a ton about the ‘cliffs’ and their newest Minecraft mob – goats.
 We get it.
-Axolotls coming to Minecraft and being the best underwater companions is potentially game changing.
-The Minecraft Warden on the other hand is a new terrifying monster that is completely blind is a big deal.
-But won’t someone think of the goats?
+Minecraft axolotls are the best underwater companions and are potentially game changing.
+The Minecraft Warden on the other hand is a new terrifying monster that is completely blind, but packs a punch.
+But won’t someone think of Minecraft’s goats?

 Where to find goats in Minecraft

-Goats are found on top of high surfaces at a light level of seven or higher, such as cliffs.
+Goats in Minecraft are found on top of high surfaces at a light level of seven or higher, such as cliffs.
 It doesn’t seem to matter too much if the cliffs are covered in snow or grass, but they do seem to roam around more during the daytime.

 As we mentioned before, they’re based on the Rocky Mountain goat – an antelope masquerading as a goat for coolness sake.
 It’s pretty hard to simulate their distinctive trait: being able to climb high and balance on steep surfaces.

-So instead, Goats in Minecraft can jump two blocks high rather than the standard one block.
+So instead, goats in Minecraft can jump two blocks high rather than the standard one block.
 They can clear small gaps with ease and look majestic when they do so.
 When encountered with a hole in the ground or blocks of powder snow, they can jump up to ten blocks high into the air.

-Still, there’s plenty more to learn about what’s already in Minecraft via the Caves & Cliffs update and what’s to come, and we’re not just talking about the new Minecraft mobs.
-From copper ore, to the Lush Caves, there is something for new and veteran players alike to discover when the Minecraft 1.17 Caves and Cliffs release date rolls around.
+Still, there’s plenty more to learn about what’s already in Minecraft via the Caves & Cliffs update and what’s to come, and we’re not just talking about the new mobs.
+From copper ore, to the Lush Caves, there is something for everyone, with more on the way when the Minecraft 1.18 update release date finally drops.